beaker-project/beaker-project.org/dev/tech-roadmap.rst

 <../docs/alternative-harnesses/>`_ it should be possible to write some glue
 code to run autotest-based tests in Beaker recipes.

+This is being tracked primarily as a
+`pull request <https://github.com/autotest/autotest/pull/629>`__ on the autotest side.
+On the Beaker side, we're now mostly tracking this as individual Bugzilla entries against specific problems or limitations in the stable harness API.

 Reference harness implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~